Western Derby: Brownlow Votes

-Brownlow Votes through the end of the 2020 AFL season.
+Brownlow Votes through the end of the 2024 AFL season.

-Other Western Derbys
+Other Western Derbies

 AFL Women's

 In preparation for the 2017 launch of the AFL women's league competition, the AFL held 10 Exhibition Series matches during 2016.
 The only match held in Perth featured both a women's side from the Fremantle Football Club & the West Coast Eagles, played as a curtain-raiser for the men's Western Derby, won by the West Coast Eagles.

-The First Western Derby in the AFLW took place on 15 February 2020, when the West Coast Eagles lost to the Fremantle Dockers at Optus Stadium.
+The first Western Derby in the AFLW took place on 15 February 2020, when the West Coast Eagles lost to the Fremantle Dockers at Optus Stadium.
+As of 2025, West Coast are yet to win an AFLW Western Derby, with Fremantle holding a perfect 8–0 record.